Norway at the 2006 Winter Olympics: Trivia

 A large group of Canadian winter sports fans was delighted and impressed by the Norwegian cross-country skiing sports director Bjørnar Håkensmoen's impulsive display of sportsmanship when he handed Canadian skier Sara Renner a ski pole only seconds after her own broke during the sprint relay.
-Renner and team mate Beckie Scott went on to win the silver medal (while the Norwegians placed fourth).
+Renner and teammate Beckie Scott went on to win the silver medal (while the Norwegians placed fourth).

 To show their appreciation, a group known as the "Independent Communications Dealers of Canada" mounted a "thank you" campaign called "Project Maple Syrup", organizing a shipment of 8,000 cans of maple syrup to Norway.